International Paediatricians - New Zealand roles

 - Care for acutely unwell children, children with chronic illness, and those with behavioural disorders

-- Collaborating with caregivers, whānau, and multidisciplinary teams
+- Collaborating with caregivers, whānau (family), and multidisciplinary teams

 - Teaching and mentoring registrars, house officers, medical students, and other healthcare professionals